nusretipek/biovism/content/joinus/joinus.md

 		<div class="content">
 			<img src="phd.png" style="height: 100px; width:100px;">
 			<div class="text">
 				<p> Interested in joining the team as a PhD student?
-Check the following vacancies:
+Check the following vacancies: </p>
 				 <ul>
-				   <li>We have a PhD Position on Hybrid water quality forecasting using sensor data and mechanistic models.
-If you hold a master degree with in (bio-)engineering, computer science and are interested developing new water quality forecasting models, hybrid modeling and working with live sensor-data, then have a look at  <a href="https://jobs.vito.be/o/phd-position-hybrid-water-quality-forecasting-using-sensor-data-and-mechanistic-models">this vacancy</a>! </li>
+				   <li><p>We have a PhD Position on Hybrid water quality forecasting using sensor data and mechanistic models.
+If you hold a master's degree in (bio-)engineering, computer science and are interested in developing new water quality forecasting models, hybrid modeling and working with live sensor data, then have a look at  <a href="https://jobs.vito.be/o/phd-position-hybrid-water-quality-forecasting-using-sensor-data-and-mechanistic-models">this vacancy</a> </p></li>
-				   <li>Interested in a PhD position that focuses on the mathematical aspects of computer vision, feel free to send a letter of motivation, CV and a recent publication (such as for instance your masterthesis) to <a href = "mailto: jan.verwaeren@ugent.be">jan.verwaeren@ugent.be</a>  </li>
+				   <li><p>Interested in a PhD position that focuses on the mathematical aspects of computer vision, feel free to send a letter of motivation, CV and a recent publication (such as your master thesis) to <a href = "mailto: jan.verwaeren@ugent.be">jan.verwaeren@ugent.be</a> </p> </li>
 				 </ul>
 			    </p>
 			</div>